-In the accompanying fund financial statements, the General Fund and Special Revenue Fund are considered to be major funds and, therefore, are separately displayed.
-Since the Capital Projects Fund is not a major fund, data from this fund is displayed as an Other Governmental Fund.
+In the accompanying fund financial statements, the General Fund is considered to be a major fund and, therefore, is separately displayed.
+Since the Special Revenue Fund and Capital Projects Fund are not major funds, data from these funds is combined and displayed as Other Governmental Funds.